top of page

 What Is Melatonin and Why Do People Use It?

-Melatonin is a hormone produced naturally by the pineal gland in the brain.
-It plays a key role in regulating the body's circadian rhythm, which is the internal 24-hour clock that influences when we feel alert or sleepy.
-Melatonin levels typically rise in the evening to promote sleep and fall in the morning to help us wake up.
+Melatonin is not a drug, but a hormone that the body produces naturally.
+Its source is the pineal gland, situated in the brain, and it plays a crucial role in regulating circadian rhythm (the internal 24-hour clock that influences when we feel alert or sleepy).
+Typically, Melatonin levels go up in the evening to encourage sleep, and decrease in the morning to help us wake up.

 Is Melatonin Banned in the UK?

-The Medicines and Healthcare products Regulatory Agency (MHRA) classifies melatonin as a prescription-only medicine.
-This means it is entirely legal to use if prescribed by a doctor, but it cannot be sold over the counter or marketed as a food supplement.
+The short answer is no. However, as the law stands, it’s a prescription-only medicine.
+Which means that although it’s fine to use if prescribed by a doctor, it cannot legally be sold over the counter or marketed as a food supplement.

 Why Is Melatonin Only Available on Prescription?